JuBiotech/peak-performance/docs/source/markdown/Installation.md

 The newest conda version should also work, just replace `mamba` with `conda` in step 2.)
 ```

-2. Create a new Python environment in the command line using the provided environment.yml file in the repo.
-You have to download environment.yml first and navigate to its location within the command line interface.
-Then execute the following command:
+2. Create a new Python environment in the command line using the provided [`environment.yml`](https://github.com/JuBiotech/peak-performance/blob/main/environment.yml) file from the repo.
+   Download `environment.yml` first, then navigate to its location on the command line interface and run the following command:
 ```
 mamba env create -f environment.yml
 ```